Diakopto–Kalavryta railway: History

 Work began on the line in 1885.
 The line opened on 10 March 1896, as a branch line of the Piraeus, Athens & Peloponnese Railways (SPAP) when the gauge line was completed in 1895.
-The line opened under the government of Theodoros Diligiannis however, work had been authorised by Charilaos Trikoupis government, as part of the grand project to connect all of Greece by rail.
+The line opened under the government of Theodoros Deligiannis however, work had been authorised by Charilaos Trikoupis government, as part of the grand project to connect all of Greece by rail.
 The line was built by French company ATON, with the assistance of Italian craftsmen who had acquired great experience in similar projects in the Alps.
 The construction of the network began in 1889 and was completed in 1895.
 It was one of the most difficult projects for its time due to the very inaccessible terrain but also the high altitude at which it ended, as the Odontotos is the steepest railway in Greece.
 The railway includes three stretches of rack: where the gradient exceeds 10%, gear wheels on the train engage with toothed rails in the centre of the track.
 The railway crosses the Vouraikos gorge passing through a long length of tunnels and bridges.